 \subsection{Carbon Profiler}

-\systemName requires the marginal capacity curve of a job for carbon-aware scaling. \profilerName performs a one time offline profiling of a new job to derive its marginal capacity curve.
+\systemName requires the marginal capacity curve of a job for carbon-aware scaling. \profilerName performs a one-time offline profiling of a new job to derive its marginal capacity curve.
 To do so, it runs the job with server allocations ranging from the job-specified minimum number of servers, $m$, to the maximum number of servers, $M$, and records the work done at each allocation.
-To minimize the overhead of profiling, \profilerName runs the job for a small, configurable amount of time $\alpha$ (typically few minutes) and varies the resource allocation with a granularity $\beta$, which depends on $M$.
+To minimize the profiling overhead, \profilerName runs the job for a small, configurable amount of time $\alpha$ (up to a few minutes) and varies the resource allocation with a granularity $\beta$, which depends on $M$.
 If $\beta > 1$, \profilerName interpolates the recorded measurements to obtain a complete marginal capacity curve.
-Finally, the marginal capacity curves are valid for a computing environment similar, or identical, to the profiling environment.
-The scaling behaviour and the expected savings may change if the environment is significantly different necessitating an environment-specific profiling or an online update of the capacity curves. \systemName also allows substituting \profilerName with alternative workload profiling approaches from prior work~\cite{paleo, Oyama2016, Pei2019, justus2018, cai2017neuralpower, optimus, performance_modeling}.
+Finally, the marginal capacity curves are valid for a computing environment identical to the profiling environment.
+The scaling behavior and the expected savings may change if the environment is significantly different, necessitating environment-specific profiling or an online update of the capacity curves. \systemName also allows substituting \profilerName with alternative workload profiling approaches from prior work~\cite{paleo,Oyama2016,Pei2019,justus2018,cai2017neuralpower,optimus, performance_modeling}.